BSC-ES/autosubmit/docs/source/devguide/platforms/index.rst

             WALLCLOCK: 00:05

-As you finish to set up all the new configuration you can run the following command to generate the experiment that was just created we need to create a new folder at the root ``~/autosubmit`` called project.

-This folder will keep all the instructions for the experiment to be executed in the platform.
+As you finish to set up all the new configuration you can run the following command to generate the experiment that was just created we need to create a new folder that will keep all the instructions for the experiment to be executed in the platform.

-``mkdir -p ~/autosubmit/project``
+``mkdir -p /home/user/experiment_example``

 .. hint::
     The given name of the folder can be any as long as it matches the ``Local`` Parameter pointed out in the